Olga Zuiderhoek: Theater

 Zuiderhoek was a member of the innovative theater group Het Werkteater from 1974 to 1982.
-After that she played with theater group Orkater in the plays Parking (1987) and Een goed hoofd (1991) and further with De Mexican Hond in the play Kaatje drowned (1993).
+After that she played with theater group Orkater in the plays Parking (1987) and Een goed hoofd (1991) and further with De Mexicaanse Hond in the play Kaatje drowned (1993).
 In her later acting career she worked, among others, with the Dutch writers Kees van Kooten, Adriaan van Dis, Jan Donkers, Paul Haenen and Frank Houtappels, who sometimes also wrote a piece for her.
 In Theater Bellevue, Zuiderhoek has been playing the Christmas performance Peace on nature together with Kees Prins for years.
 In 1986 Olga won 'the golden heart of Rotterdam' with Danny and Roberta and in 2007 'the Audience Award' for the performance Who is afraid of Virginia Woolf directed by Gerardjan Rijnders.
 In 2014 and 2015 she played Queen Wilhelmina in the musical Soldaat van Oranje.